AdrianoGilbert/Adriano_Portfolio/README.md

 ### Data source:

- - An Excel file with data collected from the company's sales and CRM system, with the following columns:
+ - An Excel file with data collected from the company's sales system and CRM, with the following columns:

 | Column      | Description         |
 | ----------- | -----------         |